thecodeassassin/influxdb.com/content/docs/v0.9/query_language/data_exploration.md

 *Note*. `SLIMIT N` returns all of the points for `N` different series, where as `LIMIT N` returns `N` points from all matching series.

-Return the last point from otherDB's default retention policy where the measurement name begins with lowercase disk.
+Return the oldest point from otherDB's default retention policy where the measurement name begins with lowercase disk.

 ```sql
 SELECT * FROM "1h"./disk.*/ LIMIT 1
 ```

-Return the last point from the 1h retention policy where the measurement name begins with lowercase disk.
+Returns the oldest point from the 1h retention policy where the measurement name begins with lowercase disk.

-#### Note about the word `last`
-In the previous examples last does not mean *latest*, but instead the point farthest back in time.

 *NOTE*: Regular expressions cannot be used to specify multiple databases or retention policies.
 Only measurements.